Colin Pillinger

 Colin Trevor Pillinger, (/ˈpɪlɪndʒər/; 9 May 1943 – 7 May 2014) was an English planetary scientist.
-He was a founding member of the Planetary and Space Sciences Research Institute at Open University in Milton Keynes, he was also the principal investigator for the British Beagle 2 Mars lander project, and worked on a group of Martian meteorites.
+He was a founding member of the Planetary and Space Sciences Research Institute at The Open University in Milton Keynes; he was also the principal investigator for the British Beagle 2 Mars lander project, and worked on a group of Martian meteorites.

 Education and early life

 Pillinger was born on 9 May 1943 in Kingswood, South Gloucestershire, just outside Bristol.
-His father, Alfred, a manual worker for the Gas Board, and his mother, Florence (née Honour), also had a daughter Doreen (the local historian D.P.
-Lindegaard), 6 years Colin's senior, born 1937.
-He attended Kingswood Grammar School, and later graduated with a BSc and a PhD in chemistry from University College of Swansea (now Swansea University).
+His father, Alfred, a manual worker for the Gas Board, and his mother, Florence (née Honour), also had a daughter, Doreen (the local historian D.P.
+Lindegaard), six years Colin's senior.
+He attended Kingswood Grammar School, and later graduated with a BSc degree and a PhD degree in chemistry from University College of Swansea (now Swansea University).
 He said of himself, "I was a disaster as a science student".